Table of Contents

 - "Small Label" (2.25"x1.25" thermal labels)

-The ShipStream Client software must be installed on a Windows computer with internet access.
+The ShipStream Device Hub client software must be installed on a Windows computer with internet access.
 Once the devices are configured they may be used by any user on any device by scanning the barcode that corresponds to the device they wish to use which will set a cookie on the device indicating the device that print jobs should be sent to.

 Any printer that is listed by the Windows "Printers and Scanners" dialog will be available to use via the ShipStream client, so this may include printers using USB ports, network printers, etc.